-Should anyone from within the campus community wish to apply for the presidency, that individual must do so by way of a formal application prior to the closing date for the receipt of nominations.
-Any such internal candidate who does not formally apply for the position and participate in the entire search process will not be considered for the position.
-Interim Presidents may not be candidates for the presidency unless they have received the written permission of the Chancellor to participate as candidates.
+Should anyone from inside the campus wish to apply for the presidency, that individual must do so by way of a formal application prior to the closing date for the receipt of nominations.
+Any internal candidate who does not formally apply for the position and participate in the entire search process will not be considered for the position.
+Interim or acting presidents may not be candidates for the presidency unless they have received the written permission of the chancellor to participate in the search process.